fizban99/microbit_ssd1306_7seg/README.rst

    initialize(0,0)
    set_digit(0,0x60)

 Can you make the display show HELO?
 You can find the hexadecimal codes in the excel file of the tools folder.
+Remember that you can use the REPL for quick tests like this.